Updated Statement from Virunga National Park on recent attack

 PALUKU KALONDERO Moise, Ranger, aged 30 years”

-All of those that lost their lives leave behind families, colleagues, parents and grieving friends.
-Three other Rangers are seriously injured and one remains in a critical condition.
 They have been evacuated to medical facilities where they are receiving appropriate care.
-In addition to Virunga National Park staff, 4 civilians, not related to the Park, sadly lost their lives and a further 2 were injured.
+In addition to Virunga National Park staff, 4 civilians, not related to the Park, sadly lost their lives, and a further 2 were injured.

 Initial investigations indicate that the Rangers were on their way back to their headquarters when they encountered a civilian vehicle that had been attacked and subsequently came under a ferociously violent and sustained ambush.
 We can confirm that the perpetrators of this attack were the armed group “FDLR-FOCA”.

-The Rangers of the Congolese Institute for the Conservation of Nature are agents of the State responsible for the application of the Law on the Conservation of Nature.
-They do not have military status and their actions do not fall under the law of conflict.
+They do not have military status, and their actions do not fall under the law of conflict.
 The Congolese Institute for the Conservation of Nature will spare no effort to bring to justice, in accordance with the law, the perpetrators of this vile attack.

 These tragic events will not be allowed to undermine Virunga National Park’s commitment to economic and humanitarian development programmes in partnership with, and for the benefit of, the communities that surround the Park.
-More than ever, those communities aspire to live in a climate of stability, justice and peace.
+More than ever, those communities aspire to live in a climate of stability, justice, and peace.

-Our thoughts and prayers are tonight with the families and friends of all the victims, including the innocent civilians, as well as the injured Rangers.
+Our thoughts and prayers are with the families and friends of all the victims, including the innocent civilians, as well as the injured Rangers.